-This document contains proprietary information of Nexdigm and cannot be reproduced or further disclosed to others without prior written permission from Nexdigm unless reproduced or disclosed in its entirety without modification.
+This document contains proprietary information of Nexdigm Private Limited and cannot be reproduced or further disclosed to others without prior written permission from Nexdigm Private Limited unless reproduced or disclosed in its entirety without modification.
+Whilst every effort has been made to ensure the accuracy of the information contained in this paper, the same cannot be guaranteed.

-Whilst every effort has been made to ensure the accuracy of the information contained in this document, the same cannot be guaranteed.
-We accept no liability or responsibility to any person for any loss or damage incurred by relying on the information contained in this document, the same cannot be guaranteed.
-We accept no liability or responsibility to any person for any loss or damage incurred by relying on the information contained in this document, the same cannot be guaranteed.
 We accept no liability or responsibility to any person for any loss or damage incurred by relying on the information contained in this document.

-© 2025 Nexdigm.
+© 2020 Nexdigm Private Limited.
 All rights reserved.